Astrian/tglambot/readme.md

 *English version.
 For Chinese instruction, just scroll down the page.*

 # Telegram Helper bot
-In 2018, Telegram make “private chat to strangers” function disabled for China user (with +86 phone number).
+In 2018, Telegram make “private chat to strangers” function disabled for Chinese user (with +86 phone number).
 So if you want your Chinese friend to contact you directly, you can config this bot, and your friend can leave a message to you with it.

 ## How to use
 First, chat to [Bot Father](https://t.me/botfather), and request to make a new bot (by send `/newbot` to him).
 Then, Bot Father will give you a bot token seems like `123456789:ABCDEFGhijklmnOPQRSTuvwxyz012345678`.